MattiaB01/Wifi_Manager_EspIDF/README.md

 The only thing to do is add the files wifi.c and wifi.h to your project

-To manage your credential you have to connect via wifi to the SSID:
+To manage your credentials you have to connect via wifi to the SSID:
 **MyESP32AP**
 than you have to connect to the address:
 ```